RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Extended retry period for WAN DHCP queries to 160 secs in Normal DHCP mode to give time to Charter to unblacklist customers being accidentally blocked by them.
+   - CHANGED: Downgraded rp-pppoe from 3.11 to 3.10 to see if it's more stable for some PPPoE users
    - FIXED: Some VPN client username/passwords were incorrectly handled
    - FIXED: When disabling Dual WAN, WAN unit wasn't being reset to unit 0, preventing users from editing the correct unit